Show filters

 The word “jerky” has grown to include a wide variety of dehydrated foods.
 You can now find companies marketing mushroom jerky, cactus jerky, clam jerky, soy jerky, coconut jerky and bacon jerky.
 Biltong, however, remains limited to red meats, based on its ageing process and limited ingredients.
 The most popular being beef biltong, venison biltong and ostrich biltong.

-So, what do you prefer, Jerky or Biltong?
+So, what do you prefer; Jerky or Biltong?
 Get social and let us know on our social media!

 Facebook Biltong St Marcus